Sinacs/Joplin.Plugin.ReMoods.Theme/Doc-SettingsIntroduction.md

   - [Display abbreviation description](#display-abbreviation-description)
   - [Other display elements](#other-display-elements)

-## Basic Settings
+## General Settings

-Below are the basic settings for the entire theme:
+Below are the general settings for the entire theme:

 [⬆️Back](#table-of-contents)